brandonmosher/pyctemp/README.md

     int func_T(T arg); -> int func_c_int_p(const int * arg)

-### Preprocess Directive Stripping
+### Preprocessor Directive Stripping

 You may wish to include preprocessor define directives in your templates to provide placeholder parameter values.
 This prevents linting from flagging these tokens as undefined.
-These directives are autoatically removed from generated targets.
+These directives are automatically removed from generated targets.

 For example, the following define is stripped from targets generated for the array.T.t template.